vapor/postgres-kit/README.md

 Next, use the connection source to create an `EventLoopGroupConnectionPool`.
 You will also need to pass an `EventLoopGroup`.
 For more information on creating an `EventLoopGroup`, visit SwiftNIO's [documentation](https://apple.github.io/swift-nio/docs/current/NIO/index.html).
 Make sure to shutdown the connection pool before it deinitializes.

 `EventLoopGroupConnectionPool` is a collection of pools for each event loop.
 To get a pool for a specific event loop, use `pool(for:)`.
+This returns an `EventLoopConnectionPool`.

 ```swift
 let eventLoop: EventLoop = ...